What Amount Do Retirees Need in an Emergency Fund?

 To approximate a minimum amount for your emergency fund, multiply your total monthly expenses by the number of months you want to cover.
 For example, if you want a 12-month emergency fund and your monthly expenses are $5,000, you'd need $60,000 earmarked for an emergency savings account.

-If the majority of your retirement funds are in cash or other guaranteed investments (not impacted by market downturns), you may not need an emergency fund much larger than the recommended three to six months’ worth of expenses.
+If the majority of your retirement funds are in cash or other guaranteed investments (not impacted by market downturns), you may not need an emergency fund much larger than the recommended three to six months’ expenses.
 If, however, a large portion of your retirement funds are invested in securities, like stocks and bonds, a sizable emergency fund is prudent to protect you from withdrawing invested funds when the market is down.

 Consider talking to a financial advisor about asset allocation in retirement.
 Ideally, your portfolio is less exposed to risk once you’ve retired so that you're able to weather market downturns without experiencing significant losses.

 Best Places to Keep Your Emergency Fund

 Money in a dedicated emergency savings account needs to be available whenever you need it and not be subject to market volatility, liquidity issues, or withdrawal fees.
 For these reasons, FDIC-insured (or NCUA-insured) accounts are good choices.